 IV.
 Application and Submission Information

-1. Address to Request Application Package: You can obtain an application package via the internet, from the Education Publications Center (ED Pubs), or from the program office.
+1. Address to Request Application Package: You can obtain an application package via the Internet or from the Education Publications Center (ED Pubs).

 You can contact ED Pubs at its Web site, also: www.EDPubs.gov or at its email address: firstname.lastname@example.org.

-If you request an application package from ED Pubs, be sure to identify this program as follows: CFDA number 84.206A.
+If you request an application from ED Pubs, be sure to identify this competition as follows: CFDA number 84.206A.

-Page Limit: The application narrative is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-We recommend that you (1) limit the application narrative to no more than 35 pages, and (2) use the following standards:
+Page Limit: The application narrative is where you, the applicant, provide the project narrative and management plan to address the selection criteria that reviewers use to evaluate your application.
+The required budget and budget narrative will be provided in a separate section.
+You must limit the application narrative to the equivalent of no more than 50 pages, using the following standards: